What to do in Tokyo for a first time?

 -

-Walk around the temple at a leisurely pace.
+Walk around the temple without rushing

 -

-Observe the details of everyday life
+Observe the daily details

 -

-Simply take the time
+Simply take your time

-Asakusa is not static.
+Asakusa is not stagnant.

 It is stable.
-And that's precious.
+And that is precious.

-At night, but without excess
+Night, but without excess

 Tokyo at night is fascinating.